TWiesendanger/AdskLicensingModifierWinUi3/Readme.md

 ## Predecessor of ADSKLincensingModify

 This tool is the predecessor of the powershell version found in this [repository](https://github.com/TWiesendanger/ADSKLincensingModify).
-This tool should have all the same functions but with a much more modern gui framework (winui3) and you can directly download it from microsoft store.
+This tool should have all the same functions but with a much more modern gui framework (winui3) and you can directly download it from microsoft store [download](https://www.microsoft.com/store/productId/9NJHVT90GLP5).

 ## Start